 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-5. Communicate results of the analysis through report writing and oral presentations.
+- Communicate results of power system analysis through report writing and oral presentations.

 1 Please refer here more information on student contribution amounts.